At this time of year, one word is bandied about with unusual frequency. It turns out that word can help you win more consulting business.

 Research shows that gratitude sparks happiness and happiness precedes success.

 Every day you tap into your gratitude is a day that accelerates your progress.

 As I update this annual gratitude article, I have much to be thankful for.

 High on the list is the input, support and friendship of consultants around the world.
 Many I’ve never met, many are new relationships and many have become clients.
 All, including you, have added value in my life.

 Thank you for reading my articles and books.
-Thank you for making a difference to me and so many others.
+Thank you for making a difference to me, to my amazing team, and to so many others.